tapetums/TTBase/TTBase.English.md

 ###PLUGIN\_COMMAND\_INFO Commands
 　Set the command information.
-Prepare a pointer for the array of the commands, then reserve the memory and set it into the pointer.
+Prepare a pointer for the array of the commands, and then allocate the memory and set them into the pointer.

 ###DWORD LoadTime
 　This member is used in the TTBase.
 So you don't have to care about it.
-The time that it takes to retrieve the information of the plugin will be set in milliseconds.
+The time that it takes to get the information of the plugin will be set in the unit of millisecond.
 　The value is less than msec in resolution since _QueryPerformanceTimer()_ is used.

 ※_peach_ and _hako_ always sets it **0**